Ben Affleck's Nike 'Air’ movie gets rare 100% on Rotten Tomatoes

 Affleck won his second Oscar when Argo (2012), a film he directed, won the Best Picture.
 On the other hand, Damon also has three Oscar nominations in acting categories and a nomination as a producer when his film Manchester by the Sea (2016) was in the running for Best Picture.

-Air is the first film where Ben Affleck is directing Matt Damon.
+Air is the first film where Affleck is directing Damon.
 It is also the first film from the two friend’s production company, Artists Equity.

 The film, Air, will premiere on 5 April in theatres and will later be streamed on Amazon Prime Video.